ceu-lang/ceu/manual/manual.md

 ![](reaction.png)

-The program starts in the boot reaction and is split in three trails (a [`par/and`](#parallel-compositions-and-abortion) rejoins after all trails terminate).
+The program starts in the boot reaction and is split into three trails (a [`par/and`](#parallel-compositions-and-abortion) rejoins after all trails terminate).
 Following the order of declaration, the scheduler first executes *trail-1*